ibm-cloud-architecture/denim-compute/book/docs/usecase/bai-scenario-walkthrough.md

 We again use the set of `Gauges` that focus on the `Policy Cover` dimension.
 ![](images/bai-scenario-walkthrough-bai8.png)

-In the bottom section of the dashboard we again see the `Data Tables` organised by `Vehicle Make` and again focussing on `Claim Settlement` data.
+In the bottom section of the dashboard we again see the `Data Tables` organized by `Vehicle Make` and again focusing on `Claim Settlement` data.
 ![](images/bai-scenario-walkthrough-bai9.png)

 With the visualization named `Settlements by Driver Age` opened in full screen mode we highlight one of the bars and can see the underlying data, in this case it is reflecting the age profiles (in the emulation we deliberately allocate more claims to certain higher risk age groups).